farmando/tuum/readme.md

   └── docker_postgres_init.sql
 ```
 ##### Docker compose
-+ `tuum/docker-compose.yml` - The file all services realted to the task.
++ `tuum/docker-compose.yml` - The file has all services related to the task.
 They are:
   + The application itself
   + postgres database
   + pgadmin